liferay/alloy-editor/content/docs/Develop/create_ui.md

 ---
+layout: develop
+title: Create entirely new UI
 description: You don't like React?
 You prefer jQuery?
 Or you are JavaScript ninja and prefer writing vanilla JS?
 Welcome on board.
 You'll see how straightforward it is to create a whole new UI for AlloyEditor.
-layout: "guide"
-title: "Create entirely new UI"
 order: 7
 ---